Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Bouton and the NSE

+and if $\alpha_t=2, \alpha_x=1$ with gravitational acceleration $g_i=0$, we arrive at the scaling transformation (\ref{scaling}).
+In the general case (\ref{EK-scaling}), all three spatial variables transform with the same scaling exponent $\alpha_x$ and all three velocity components transform with the same scaling exponent $\alpha_x-\alpha_t$; $\alpha_x$ and $\alpha_t$ are arbitrary real numbers.

+In this work, we set $g_i=0$.
+Also, we set ``$p$" to stand for $p/\rho$ and thus the finite transformation for $p$ in (\ref{EK-scaling}) will become $p'=k^{2\alpha_x-2\alpha_t}p$.
+If the NSE is dimensionalized, $\nu$ must scale-transform since it is a dimensional constant ($\nu$ has dimension) and may be thought of $\nu=x_0^2/t_0$.
+In the nondimensionalized NSE the coefficient $\nu$ no longer denotes viscosity, but the reciprocal value of the Reynolds number $\mbox{Re}^{-1}$; if Re is not allowed to scale, (\ref{EK-scaling}) still applies as long as $\alpha_t=2\alpha_x$.
+However, as we will see later, Leray's self-similar solutions are the solutions of the nondimensionalized NSE and their self-similarity is due to scaling invariance; obviously all variables in the nondimensionalized NSE are unitless and yet allowed to scale.
+We will therefore examine in more detail both cases for the viscosity $\nu$: (1) $\nu$ is allowed to scale; (2) $\nu$ is kept fixed at all length scales.
+Analogously with Bouton's definitions of the preceding section, we introduce

-{\bf Definition} $\mathbf{1':}$ an {\it absolute invariant} $I$ of the NSE is a function of the independent variables $x,y,z,t$.
-The absolute invariant is such that upon transformation (\ref{scaling}) $I$ remains unchanged, $I' = I$.
-The absolute invariant does not involve the dependent variables $u,v,w,p$ or their derivatives.
+\begin{definition} An {\it absolute invariant/covariant} $I$ of the NSE is a function of the independent variables $x,y,z,t$. $I$ is such that upon transformations (\ref{scaling})-(\ref{EK-scaling}) it remains unchanged, $I' = I$.
+Invariants do not contain the dependent variables $u,v,w,p$ or their derivatives; covariants do. \end{definition}

-{\bf Definition} $\mathbf{2':}$ an {\it absolute covariant} $I$ of the NSE depends on both the independent and dependent variables $x,y,z,t,u,v,w,p$.
-Again, it transforms as $I'= I$.

-{\bf Definition} $\mathbf{3':}$ a {\it relative invariant} $R$ of the NSE is a function of the independent variables $x,y,z,t$.
-The relative invariant is such that upon transformation (\ref{scaling}) it transforms according to the rule $R'=f R$. $f$ is the factor of finite transformation.
-The relative invariant does not involve the dependent variables $u,v,w,p$ or their derivatives.
+\begin{definition} A {\it relative invariant/covariant} $R$ of the NSE is a function of the independent variables $x,y,z,t$. $R$ transforms according to the rule $R'=f R$ upon transformation (\ref{scaling})-(\ref{EK-scaling}); $f$ is the transformation factor.
+Invariants do not contain the dependent variables $u,v,w,p$ or their derivatives; covariants do. \end{definition}